Advertiser Disclosure

 Your credit score is a key factor in the student loan refinancing process.
 It acts as a snapshot of your creditworthiness to lenders.
 Here's how it affects your chances:

 2. Interest rates: Your credit score also plays a huge role in the type of interest rate you'll receive.
 The higher your credit score, the more likely you are to get competitive interest rates.
-For instance, lenders like Earnest and ELFI usually seek applicants with credit scores no less than 680.

 Is credit score the only factor in student loan refinancing?